 Simple rub recipe (for chicken or fish):Mix together 2 tablespoons chili powder, 2 teaspoons garlic powder, 2 teaspoons cumin and 2 teaspoons paprika .
 Rub thoroughly over your food right before cooking.

 - Keeping It Clean – Get in the habit of scrubbing down the grill rack or grill pan after each use.
 Removing leftover pieces of food stuck to the grill prevents burning, smoke and your food tasting funny the next time you grill.

-Avoid the Burn – If you use charcoal, wait at least 20 minutes after lighting to cook and with a gas grill, avoid high temperatures.
-Food that is cooked on high heat for longer periods of time produces those unwanted carcinogens.
+- Avoid the Burn – If you use charcoal, wait at least 20 minutes after lighting to cook and with a gas grill, avoid high temperatures or burning.
 Cut off any burnt or black bits before eating.